 - Front light comes free.
 Sea stacks and exposed reef get warm, even light; exposures are easy; keep your own long shadow out of frame.

 - Shadows point at the water.
-A shadow falls opposite the azimuth — subtract 180° and these windows throw shadows toward 225°–252°, southwest to west-southwest: raking lines aimed at the surf, a gift for foregrounds.
+A shadow falls opposite the azimuth — subtract 180° and these windows throw shadows toward 237°–263°, southwest to west: raking lines aimed at the surf, a gift for foregrounds.

 The station calendars

 All six top-ranked windows per station follow.
-"Low vs. sunrise" is minutes from the predicted low to sunrise; negative lows happen in twilight.
+"Low vs. sun edge" is minutes from the predicted low to the nearest sunrise or sunset; negative lows happen in twilight.
+Evening windows are marked.

 La Push, WA (NOAA station 9442396)